Pro-Trump Porn Stars Are Scared Silent: ‘The Industry Is Biased and No One Will Admit It’

 But not everyone doing the hiring in the adult industry is as understanding.

 Porn director Brad Armstrong, who works alongside Jessica Drake at Wicked Pictures, won’t outright say he wouldn’t hire a Trump supporter but makes his distaste for them crystal clear.
 “To me, most Trump supporters show an incredible lack of character.
-I’d have a hard time dealing with them on a personal level if they were on set voicing their warped sense of values,” he says.
+I’d have a hard time dealing with them on a personal level if they were on set voicing their warped sense of values,” he says, noting that this is his own opinion and not that of Wicked or Drake.
 “And when you’re naked on set things have a tendency to get kinda personal.”